syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim grid As New PdfGrid()

-'Add the data source
+'Adds the data source

 grid.DataSource = invoiceDetails

-'create the grid cell stlyes
+'creates the grid cell stlyes

 Dim cellStyle As New PdfGridCellStyle()